LostArtefacts/TRX/docs/CONTRIBUTING.md

 ### Tooling

-We try to code all of our internal tools in a reasonably recent version of Python.
-Avoid bash, shell and other similar languages.
+We try to code all of our internal tools in a reasonably recent version of Python and tend to avoid bash, shell and other similar languages.

 ### Releasing a new version